Leading Trekking and Adventure Agency Since 1997

 Breakfast/Lunch/Dinner included

+Today is the big day as you will be attending Everest Base Camp, the foot of Mt.
+Everest.
+You will start first with 3 hours hike to the small village of Gorekshep passing over boulders and rough terrain.
 Then hike to Everest Base Camp and upon arrival feel the majesty of the base camp, walk over the Khumbu Glacier from where Everest summiters start their journey to the top.
 Celebrate your achievement with your trek guide and other members at the base camp.
 From the base camp enjoy views of Khumbu Icefall, Khumbu Glacier, Nuptse, Pumori, Khumbutse, and a little bit of Everest.
 Afterwards, back to Gorekshep for the overnight stay.

 Mountain Lodge